zacikpa/timestaMPC/README.md

 "acceptable_seconds": 60
 }
 ```
-The signer can than be run:
+The signer can then be run:
 ```bash
 cd server-signer
 ./target/release/server-signer signer0.cfg